finos/common-domain-model/docs/contribution.md

 Instead of writing:

-> \"Commodity Swap Follow Up w/Enum values, mapping, samples\"
+> "Commodity Swap Follow Up w/Enum values, mapping, samples"

-Which is unclear, assumes some context which not all users may have (\"follow-up\" from what?) and has no explicit benefit, write:
+Which is unclear, assumes some context which not all users may have ("follow-up" from what?) and has no explicit benefit, write:

-> \"A Commodity user of the CDM can map a set of basic Commodity
+> "A Commodity user of the CDM can map a set of basic Commodity
-> attributes to represent simple Commodity derivative products.\"
+> attributes to represent simple Commodity derivative products."

 In which some of the underlying tasks may be:

-> -   \"Map basic Commodity enumerations\"
+> -   "Map basic Commodity enumerations"
-> -   \"Add Commodity samples to the ingestion test pack\"
+> -   "Add Commodity samples to the ingestion test pack"
 > -   etc.

 As a rule, a task is written in the imperative mode as an injunction to